chetanbg1/cbgwork1/README.md

 OOPs
 --
-// this kewaord = tells us which object call the fuction or varible --refers to current object
-//Constructor argument / no - argument / default
+ this kewaord = tells us which object call the fuction or varible --refers to current object Constructor argument / no - argument / default
-//copy constructor -->passing constructor in the argument of other constructor
+copy constructor -->passing constructor in the argument of other constructor

 Polymorphism
 --